5ma111eaf/5ma111eaf/README.md

 ![Visitor Count](https://profile-counter.glitch.me/5ma111eaf/count.svg)

 ## Hi, I'm a cybersecurity enthusiast and I'm good at thinking like a red teamer.
-- 👋 Hi, I’m @5ma111eaf
+- 👋 Hi, I’m @5ma111eaf.
 - 👀 I'm interested in network security, penetration testing.
-- 🌱 I'm currently learning Python
+- 🌱 I'm currently learning Python.
-- 💞️ I'm looking for like-minded friends
+- 💞️ I'm looking for like-minded friends.
-- 📫 How to reach me Twitter or Gmail
+- 📫 How to reach me Twitter or Gmail.
-- 😄 motto: 可以摸鱼，但不能真菜
+- 😄 motto: 可以摸鱼，但不能真菜.
 - ⚡ Fun fact: I think like a red teamer.

 <!---